rl-institut/multi-vector-simulator/docs/model/limitations.rst

 :Reason:

-The MVS uses oemof-solph's generic components which are unidirectional so for a bidirectional asset, two transformer objects have to be used.
+The MVS uses :code:`oemof-solph`'s generic components which are unidirectional so for a bidirectional asset, two transformer objects have to be used.

 :Implications:

-Since one input is only allowed, such technical units are modelled as two separate transformers that are currently unlinked in the MVS
-(e.g., hybrid inverter, heat pump, distribution transformer, etc.).
+Since only one input is allowed, such technical units are modelled as two separate transformers that are currently unlinked in the MVS (e.g., hybrid inverter, heat pump, distribution transformer, etc.).
 This raises a difficulty to define costs in the input data.
 It also results in two optimized capacities for one logical unit.

-This limitation is to be addressed with a constraint which links both capacities of one logical unit, and therefore solves both the problem to attribute costs and the previously differing capacities.
+This limitation can be addressed with a constraint which links both capacities of one logical unit, and therefore solves both the problem to attribute costs and the previously differing capacities.